mistrivishal/REST_API_COVID_APPLICATION/README.md

 # REST API - COVID APLLICATON

-This application will facilitate the citizen with an option to register and schedule the vaccination session online in Centers of their choice.
+This web application will facilitate the citizen with an option to register and schedule the vaccination session online in Centers of their choice.
 The Citizen self-registration module will ensure fool-proof identification of deserving candidates for receiving the vaccines.

 # Features

 - Data Authentication and Validation for all the users (Admin and Member)
 - REST API documentation using swagger puglins

-## Admin Features
+## Admin API Features

 - Admin can access all the information of vaccination centers and Member Information.
 - Admin can access perform all CRUD operation related to vaccination center and members as well.

-## Customer Features
+## Member API Features

-- Customer can login in the application and update their information using their username and password.
+- Member can login in the application and update their information using their username, password and Adharcard.
-- Customer can book trips using pickup location and destination.
-- Customer can access the bill after the trip is completed.
+- Member can search for the vaccination center nearby and bookthe appoinment for the same.
+- Member can able to register five family members on one mobile number and track theere vaccination details.
+- Member can get all the appointments details mapped with mobile number.

 # Installation & Run

 - Before running the API server, you should update the database config inside the application.properties file.
-- Update the port number, username and password as per your local database configuration.
+- Update the port number, MySQL database username and password as per your local database configuration.

 ```
     server.port=8080